AnushaShivakumar/SheInnovates-2025/README.md

-## SheInnovates-2025 Website
+## SheInnovates 2025
-This is a webpage for the 2025 SheInnovates Hackathon
+- This is a webpage for the 2025 SheInnovates Hackathon
-Designers: Andrew Y Chen, Anusha, Kylie
+- Designers: Andrew Y Chen, Anusha, Kylie
 #### To Do
 1. Finish wireframing website
 2. Create HTML pages